naim-panjwani/GTEx_eQTL_pipeline/README.md

 `00-setup.sh` should be run first to setup folders, symbolic links and cleaner covariate files, PLINK files, etc.

-`phenotypes_eda.ipynb` shows the reasoning on how to list out the tissue sample ID's per brain and tibial nerve tissues and per sex
+`phenotypes_eda.ipynb` shows the reasoning on how to list out the tissue sample ID's per brain and tibial nerve tissues and per sex.
+Due to the sensitive nature of the data, the outputs have been cleared.

 `01-run_eqtl_pipeline.sh` goes through the [GTEx eQTL pipeline](https://github.com/broadinstitute/gtex-pipeline/tree/master/qtl) as closely as possible for the sample subsets that were generated in `phenotypes_eda.ipynb` step